Day 1 Fly to Mendoza, Argentina

 Arrive into Mendoza, Argentina.
 Connecting flights route through Santiago or Buenos Aires.
 Argentina's Mendoza region produces nearly 70% of the country's wine.
 Prolific and beautiful, the Central Andes command the horizon and provide this region with an unforgettable landscape.
-Upon late arrival we transfer you to Club Tapiz for the start of your culinary Argentina tour.
+Upon late arrival you are transferred to Club Tapiz for the start of your culinary Argentina tour.

 Today learn the secrets of Argentine cuisine!
-After breakfast, the guide will pick you up from the hotel for a morning wine tasting tour of one of Mendoza's pristine vineyards.
-Next you are joined by an expert Argentine chef who will share secrets about the delicate science and art of pairing a great wine with a great meal.
-This is an exclusive cooking class where you will learn not only how to prepare a traditional Mendocino dish, but also the local histories and customs that go behind Argentine cuisine.
+After breakfast, the guide picks you up from the hotel for a morning wine tasting tour of one of Mendoza's pristine vineyards.
+Next you are joined by an expert Argentine chef who shares secrets about the delicate science and art of pairing a great wine with a great meal.
+This is an exclusive cooking class where you can learn not only how to prepare a traditional Mendocino dish, but also the local histories and customs that go behind Argentine cuisine.
 After a private lunch - stomachs happily content - spend time enjoying a tasting at this winery.
-You will quickly come to appreciate the detailed process that goes into making each wine independent and unique.
+You quickly come to appreciate the detailed process that goes into making each wine independent and unique.

 Note: Redeeming Christ can only be visited from December through February.